 - Support groups

 Our social services staff serving our residents includes social workers and an activities coordinator.

-On-site medical services are available to all residents through The Actors Fund’s Al Hirschfeld Free Health Clinic are now available through The Friedman Health Center for the Performing Arts in Times Square.
+Medical services formerly available to residents through The Actors Fund’s Al Hirschfeld Free Health Clinic are now available through The Friedman Health Center for the Performing Arts in Times Square.
 In addition, the Visiting Nurse Service of New York provides on-site evaluations to determine the individual medical needs of residents and arranges for all services and treatments.

 For Assistance, Please Contact:

 Anna De La Rosa, Directors of Housing Services

 Intake Department/Breaking Ground Management